 Monthly inflation rate in Russia 2022-2024

-In April 2024, the inflation rate in Russia stood at around 7.8 percent compared to the same month of the previous year.
-The figure has increased gradually since December 2023.
-The highest rate over the observed period was recorded in April 2022 at 17.8 percent.
-The term inflation means the devaluation of money caused by a permanent increase of the price level for products (consumer goods, investment goods).
-Consumer Price Index (CPI) shows the price development for private expenses and shows the current level of inflation when increasing.
+In December 2024, the inflation rate in Russia stood at around 9.5 percent compared to the same month in the previous year, showing an increase.
+The rate has been rising since October 2024.
+The highest rate during the observed period was recorded in April 2022, at 17.8 percent.
+The term inflation means the devaluation of money caused by a permanent increase in the price level for products (consumer goods, investment goods).
+The Consumer Price Index (CPI) shows the price development for private expenses and shows the current level of inflation when increasing.

 Russia's economy, an outlook

-The Russian economy was expected to grow by 1.3 percent in 2024 despite the Western sanctions over the war in Ukraine that began in February 2022.
-At the same time, consumer prices were projected to grow by more than seven percent in 2024 relative to the previous year.
-In 2022, the inflation rate was almost 13.8 percent.
+The Russian economy was expected to grow by 1.6 percent in 2025 despite the Western sanctions over the war in Ukraine that began in February 2022.
+At the same time, consumer prices were projected to grow by around five percent in 2025 relative to the previous year.
+In 2024, the inflation rate was estimated at 7.9 percent.

 Prices in Russia

 Russia’s economy is highly dependent on and affected by the price of oil.
-The price of Urals crude oil stood at approximately 62.4 U.S. dollars per barrel in January 2024, having demonstrated an increase from the previous month.
-The highest producer price index (PPI) was recorded in the mineral extraction sector, with a price growth rate of 41.2 percent in September 2023.
+The price of the Urals crude oil stood at approximately 62 U.S. dollars per barrel in December 2024, having demonstrated an increase from the previous month.
+The highest producer price index (PPI) was recorded in the electricity and gas supply sector, with a price growth rate of over 12 percent in September 2024.